juanproldan/SKU_Predictor_v2.0/010_SKU_Predictor_v2.0_PRD.md

     * Must be a simple GUI application for Windows.
     * Includes VIN text input, multi-line Part Descriptions text area, and a "Find SKUs" button.
     * Includes a clear output area for vehicle details and SKU suggestions/predictions per description.
+    * Provides a two-column layout with input on the left (60% width) and vehicle details on the right (40% width).
+    * Displays SKU suggestions in the top right corner with complete columns horizontally and vertical scrolling for additional items.
+    * Uses color-coding for confidence levels and contrasting colors for button visibility.
+    * Includes a text button for manual SKU entry positioned next to the 'Manual entry' radio button with auto-selection when typing.
 * **3.2 VIN Decoding & Vehicle Identification:**
     * Validate 17-character VIN on button click.
     * **Use a comprehensive lookup database/table or rule-based logic** to determine and store primary vehicle details (Make, Year, Series) from the VIN.
 Model and Body Style are not currently determined through this process.
 These details serve as crucial features for SKU prediction.